 In addition to choosing from world languages offerings at NMH, students can participate in language-travel programs to China, Uruguay, and France.
 These programs are administered by the Global Engagement Office and led by NMH teachers.

-For more information, and to see course descriptions, see the world languages section of the online Curriculum Guide.
+For more information, and to see course descriptions, see the world languages section of the Curriculum Guide.